Employee Rights No Fees Unless We Win

 While Wilmington and its surrounds are thought of as port-related communities, there are several large employers in the area not directly connected to operations at the Port of Los Angeles.
 Kaiser Permanente South Bay Medical Center is a 250-bed facility, which, along with 9 local Kaiser Permanente medical offices, has approximately 500 physicians and 3,500 staff.Harbor-UCLA Medical Center

 Harbor-UCLA Medical Center is a 570-bed facility operated by the County of Los Angeles and associated with the University of California, Los Angeles.
 A $1.695 billion Harbor-UCLA Medical Center Replacement Program is in the works.
 New buildings, structurally resilient to a major earthquake, will house medical services on a 72-acre campus.
 New construction will include a 468,000-square foot, 346-bed acute care inpatient tower and a 381,000-square foot parking structure.Wilmington Oil Field

-In addition to the industries surrounding and related to shipping, warehousing and general logistics, Wilmington is also a major producer of oil.
-A few years into the Great Depression, a massive oil field was discovered in the area.
-The field’s footprint covers territory in Wilmington and the surrounding areas.
+Wilmington is also a major producer of oil.
+In 1932, oil was first produced from Wilmington Oil Field.
+The field’s footprint covers territory in Wilmington and surrounding areas.
 Only two other oil fields in the United States have produced more crude oil than the Wilmington Oil Field.
-While a large majority of the reserves in the field have already been extracted since the discovery, it continues to produce enough oil to continue drilling and pumping.
-Proximity to the source of crude led also to the construction of a number of large refineries.
-Operators of one major refinery paints its three-million gallon gas storage tank orange each year for Halloween and gives it the features of the thematic decorated pumpkins one sees during that holiday.
+To date, over two billion barrels of oil have been recovered from over 6,000 wells.
+While a majority of the reserves in the field have already been extracted, Wilmington Oil Field continues to produce oil, with over 1,500 active wells remaining.
+This large source of crude oil led to the construction of a number of large refineries in the area.Harbor Generating Station